Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 {"accountUid":"facebook_574363","authorName":"Waris","browserTimezoneEnabled":true,"locale":"en","timezone":"Asia/Calcutta"}
 ```

-We also discovered that it was possible to change the Authors Profile Picture by simply adding a new key (authorPictureUrl) in JSON request.
+We also discovered that it was possible to change the author's Profile Picture by simply adding a new key (authorPictureUrl) in JSON request.
 So, if we send the above request with the authorization token of the guest and add a new key and value in JSON body which is authorPictureURl and then click on the send button, we can see the response is 200 ok, which means that a guest can change the author name, time zone, and profile picture without having any permissions.

 ```http